0xAX/linux-insides/mm/linux-mm-2.md

 A PFN is simply an index within physical memory that is counted in page-sized units.
 PFN for a physical address could be trivially defined as (page_phys_addr >> PAGE_SHIFT);

-`__virt_to_fix` clears the first 12 bits in the given address, subtracts it from the last address the of `fix-mapped` area (`FIXADDR_TOP`) and shifts right result on `PAGE_SHIFT` which is `12`.
+`__virt_to_fix` clears the first 12 bits in the given address, subtracts it from the last address the of `fix-mapped` area (`FIXADDR_TOP`) and shifts the result right on `PAGE_SHIFT` which is `12`.
 Let me explain how it works.
 As I already wrote we will clear the first 12 bits in the given address with `x & PAGE_MASK`.
 As we subtract this from the `FIXADDR_TOP`, we will get the last 12 bits of the `FIXADDR_TOP` which are present.
 We know that the first 12 bits of the virtual address represent the offset in the page frame.
 With the shiting it on `PAGE_SHIFT` we will get `Page frame number` which is just all bits in a virtual address besides the first 12 offset bits. `Fix-mapped` addresses are used in different [places](http://lxr.free-electrons.com/ident?i=fix_to_virt) in the linux kernel. `IDT` descriptor stored there, [Intel Trusted Execution Technology](http://en.wikipedia.org/wiki/Trusted_Execution_Technology) UUID stored in the `fix-mapped` area started from `FIX_TBOOT_BASE` index, [Xen](http://en.wikipedia.org/wiki/Xen) bootmap and many more...
 We already saw a little about `fix-mapped` addresses in the fifth [part](http://0xax.gitbooks.io/linux-insides/content/Initialization/linux-initialization-5.html) about linux kernel initialization.
-We used `fix-mapped` area in the early `ioremap` initialization.
-Let's look on it and try to understand what is it `ioremap`, how it is implemented in the kernel and how it is releated to the `fix-mapped` addresses.
+We use `fix-mapped` area in the early `ioremap` initialization.
+Let's look on it and try to understand what is `ioremap`, how it is implemented in the kernel and how it is releated to the `fix-mapped` addresses.

 ioremap
 --------------------------------------------------------------------------------